 GeneCards Summary for GGCX Gene

 GGCX (Gamma-Glutamyl Carboxylase) is a Protein Coding gene.
-Diseases associated with GGCX include pseudoxanthoma elasticum-like disorder with multiple coagulation factor deficiency and hemorrhagic disease.
-Among its related pathways are PTM- gamma carboxylation, hypusine formation and arylsulfatase activation and Metabolism.
+Diseases associated with GGCX include Pseudoxanthoma Elasticum-Like Disorder With Multiple Coagulation Factor Deficiency and Vitamin K-Dependent Clotting Factors, Combined Deficiency Of, 1.
+Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Ubiquinol biosynthesis.
 GO annotations related to this gene include gamma-glutamyl carboxylase activity.

 UniProtKB/Swiss-Prot for GGCX Gene